Gastric Sleeve Surgery

 During a sleeve gastrectomy, our bariatric surgeon will generally use special laparoscopic instruments to access the abdominal cavity through several small incisions and remove 85 percent of your stomach.
 The remaining portion of your stomach, which is shaped like a banana, can process food normally.
 But, since the stomach is markedly smaller, you will feel full much faster and take in fewer calories.

 During a laparoscopic weight loss surgery procedure, whether you choose gastric bypass or gastric sleeve surgery, potential risks are similar.
 Nutritionally you will still need to take daily vitamin and mineral supplements, but the potential for deficiencies is not as great as with the gastric bypass surgery.

 Even though gastric sleeve surgery is less risky and less invasive than gastric bypass surgery, the change to the stomach is just as drastic and will require food and lifestyle changes, including a post-surgery liquid diet and then working back up to solid foods.
 Also, unlike Lap-Band® surgery, gastric sleeve surgery cannot be reversed.
 Typical side effects include infection, leaking of the sleeve and blood clots.

-If you are seeking a gastric sleeve surgeon in Dallas, Plano, Decatur or north Texas call, Expert Surgical at 214-396-1547 to schedule a consultation.
+If you are seeking a gastric sleeve surgeon in Dallas, Plano, or Ft.
+Worth Texas please call Expert Surgical at 214-396-1547 to schedule a consultation.
 We look forward to being a part of your success!